Vyral/base-template/_posts/2018-05-01-how-long-does-it-take-to-close-on-a-home.md

 {% include pullquote.html %}

-**Buyers who plan to make their purchase using a loan should plan for a longer period of time between contract and closing.&nbsp;**
+**Buyers who plan to make their purchase using a loan should plan for a longer period of time between contract and closing. **

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.